ccampo133/akka_streams_vs_rx_reactor/README.md

 , you will find them
 pretty simple, however if you read the list of rules that govern their interactions, you will realize the complexity involved.
-To help testing with implementation there's _Technology Compatibility Kit_ available that can run custom implementations against a test suite that checks the constraints coming from the spec.
+To help testing implementations there's _Technology Compatibility Kit_ available that can run custom implementations against a test suite that checks the constraints coming from the spec.
 You can find it [here](https://github.com/reactive-streams/reactive-streams-jvm/blob/v1.0.2/tck/README.md).
 However you still need to implement it in the first place.
 There are some utility/not documented/subject to change